JinRcn/SRDRE/README.md

   **Output**

-  - A count matrix of all detected RNA editing events in the spatial data (`mouse_brain.REs.gz`).
+  - A count matrix of all detected RNA editing events in the spatial data (`.REs.gz`).
     Each entry contains the X and Y spatial coordinates (**Coordinate**), where **Coverage** indicates the total number of reads covering the locus, while **Edited** represents the number of edited reads at that site. **Chr**, **Pos**, and **RefBase** denote the chromosome identifier, exact genomic position, and reference base of the known A-to-I editing site, respectively.

     | Coordinate    | Chr   | Pos       | RefBase | Coverage | Edited |